-When dealing with the federal government, it isn’t uncommon to hear a lot of acronyms.
+SSDI vs. SSI – When dealing with the federal government, it isn’t uncommon to hear a lot of acronyms.
 It can easily become confusing, especially when you are new to the system: SSA, SSI, ALJ, CDR, SSDI.
 What do they all mean and what is the difference between SSDI vs. SSI?

-If you are considering filing for Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) benefits, a Philadelphia Social Security disability lawyer can give you an edge.
-Read on to learn more about these two distinct types of benefits, and how you may qualify for one or both.
+If you are considering filing for Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) benefits, a disability lawyer can give you an edge.
+Read on to learn more about these two distinct types of benefits, and how you may qualify for SSDI vs. SSI, or both.

 What Is Social Security Disability Insurance (SSDI)?